tormachris/kubeless/README.md

 To undo the cluster installation run the `./cluster-withdraw` command and it will clean up the configurations on all nodes including the master as well.
 Command will purge all Kubernetes setups from nodes enlisted in the `worker.list` file!

 ### Deploy function to kubeless
-To deploy a function to kubeless run the `./function/deploy_function.sh` command with the appropriate parameters.
+To deploy a function to kubeless run the `./function/deploy_function.sh <RUNTIME> <FILENAME> <FUNCTION NAME> <HANDLER NAME>` command with the appropriate parameters.
 You need to have the function available in a file next to the script.

 ### Benchmark the cluster
 Benchmarking is pretty turnkey.
 Edit the appropriate variables in `./benchmark/benchmark.sh` file, then run it!